michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

     * Validates dependencies (inheritance and inclusion), including compatibility of overrides
 - The system definition is locked, and can not be changed

+RUNNING SYSTEM
+- When the various components uses the system definition, for their individual purposes, they should give an error, if the system is configured in a non- compatible way.
+Eg. this could be the AccessControlHandler, which discovers the reference to a non-existing right

 - The model is build, honoring includes and extensions (the relevant content is loaded from the AST AND a note is added on the model)
     * In terms of inclusion / extension circular dependencies are not allowed but could occur and should result in an error